 Good question!
-Just like any other aircraft, it is the gliders wings that produce the lift to keep the aircraft in the air.
+Just like any other aircraft, it is the wings that produce the lift to keep the aircraft in the air.

 There are various types of gliders that can glider for longer than others.
 This depends on wing structure, weight and weather conditions.
-Dual seated training gliders typically have a glide ratio of 25:1 (you’ll lose 1 foot of height for every 25 feet travelled forward).
+Dual seat training gliders typically have a glide ratio of 25:1 (you’ll lose 1 foot of height for every 25 feet travelled forward).
 More high performance gliders can have a glide ratio of 60:1 – wow!!

 How does a glider stay in the air when it doesn’t have an engine?